Marohn-Group/mmodel/README.rst

 To view the graph, Graphviz needs to be installed:
 `Graphviz Installation <https://graphviz.org/download/>`_
-For windows installation, please choose "add Graphviz to the system PATH for all users/current users" during the setup.
+For Windows installation, please choose "add Graphviz to the system PATH for all users/current users" during the setup.

 MModel installation